-Pretty soon, I’ll be putting up a special post about raising green boys.
-Obviously I think all kids should be raised with eco-friendly values and habits – not just boys.
+I have a son but it doesn’t change the fact that I think all kids should be raised with eco-friendly values and habits, not just boys.
 However, a massive amount of research shows that in the end, females are much more eco-friendly than males, which to me says that raising green boys presents some unique challenges for parents.

-Plus, on green forums, blogs and in other media outlets, you’ll also usually see more women than men participating.
+On green forums, blogs and other media outlets, you’ll also usually see more women than men participating.
 This could be because women are more likely to be vocal about green issues though.
 Still, just to be clear, I don’t think men can’t be as eco-friendly as women, so there’s no reason to freak.

-Males also take slightly shorter showers, but not by much.
+Research also shows that males take slightly shorter showers than females, but not by much.

-- Women are a bit more likely to buy, or consider buying eco-friendly clothing.
+- Women are a bit more likely to buy eco-friendly clothing.

-- Women are more likely to buy green products and recycle – even as they age, with more older women than men saying that the recycle bin is the most useful household item.
+- Women are more likely to recycle.
+Even as they age, more older women than men say that the recycle bin is the most useful household item.